geky/ramrsbd/README.md

 >
 </p>

-Substituting in the definition of our syndromes,
+Substituting in the definition of our syndromes
 $S_i = \sum_{k \in E} Y_k X_k^i x^i$:

 <p align="center">